Illuminator-team/Illuminator/User guide document.md

 ## Configuration and simulation
 1. The users can change the `config.xml` to change the configuration of the simulation study.
    Here is an example of the information in the config.xml file.
-   It means we would like build only Wind and PV models in our simulation study.
+   It means we would like to build only Wind and PV models in our simulation study.
-   The wind model is running and import from python file, and the PV model is running in another Raspi which ip address is ‘192.168.0.1’, and the master get the pv model information from the port ’5123’.
+   The wind model is running and imported from a python file, and the PV model is running in another Raspi whose ip address is '192.168.0.1', and the Master get the PV model information from port' 5123'.
    ```
     #'Wind' ,'python','Models.Wind.wind_mosaik:WindSim'
     #'PV','connect', '192.168.0.1:5123'